 The style of tiny house trailer is either “protruding wheel guards” or “flat top”.

 ATM (Aggregate Trailer Mass)

 The ATM of your tiny house trailer is established at the time of manufacture as the maximum load carrying capacity in kilograms.
-The ATM cannot be changed or added to once built, because all the components that make up the trailer (e.g. tyres, brakes, bearings, suspension, coupling and chains) are all rated to meet a minimum ATM of 4500kg.
+The ATM cannot be changed or added to once built, because all the components that make up the trailer (e.g. tyres, brakes, bearings, suspension, coupling and chains).
+The ATM of our standard trailers are 2800kg, 3500kg or 4500kg.

 Number of Axles

 Our trailers come as either 2 (tandem) or 3 (tri) axle sets.

 On some but not all trailers we are able to offer lightweight hollow axles (please consult the chart above).
 Follow this link to learn more about our lightweight hollow axles